by Lise Funder

 Possessing a long history and strong aesthetics, Danish silver didn't truly come into its own until the mid to late 18th century, as the industrialization that was sweeping the western world came to Denmark as well.
 As manufacturing made products both easier to produce and more readily available, cities such as Copenhagen rapidly grew and prospered.
 The workforce started to change, and although a new middle class was created, tradesmen were less in demand, which in turn weakened the existing guild systems in place.
 This helped the Trade Act of 1862 to pass, which eased up the regulations around setting up ones own business.
 Now silversmiths and goldsmiths, after completing their apprenticeship and passing a final test, could set up their own shops with little difficulty.

-This suited the growing affluence amongst the middle class well.
-Ready to adopt the trappings of the upper class they could not afford before, there was great interest amongst the people to be able to own silver teapots, cups, toast racks, and other hollowware items: in short, the trappings of the upper class they aspired to.
+This suited the growing affluence among the middle class well.
+Ready to adopt the trappings of the upper class they could not afford before, there was great interest among the people to be able to own silver teapots, cups, toast racks, and other hollowware items: in short, the trappings of the upper class they aspired to.

 In the summer of 1888, when the Nordic Exhibition of Industry, Agriculture, and Art, a joint venture of 29 organizations featuring the the best of art and industry from five countries and with 1.3 million visitors occurred, the silver industry was revolutionized.
 Although the largest event ever arranged in Copenhagen, and featuring primarily the works of Danish silversmiths, (Anton Michelsen had gone as far as to set up a full workshop on the premises for all to see), The Danish designs shown seemed dated and stale by comparison to the displays of Siegfried Bing.
 A French art dealer, Siegfried had brought a number of pieces of Japanese art, with its supple curves and an emphasis on restraint and nature inspired themes, quite unlike the designs that flooded Europe at the time.
 This of course led to the reinvention of Danish design, incorporating these aspects into the style of the early 20th century.